What is the Title IV-D Child Support Program?

 What services are not available through the Child Support Program?

+Many other matters may be addressed in a court hearing or order in which child support is ordered.
 The county prosecutor's Title IV-D office cannot help with civil matters such as divorce petitions, custody, or parenting time/visitation, nor can they provide legal advice on these issues.
-The prosecutor's Title IV-D office represents only the best interest of the child(ren).
+The prosecutor's Title IV-D office represents the State of Indiana in child support matters only, in the best interest of the child(ren).
 The office does not represent either the custodial party or the non-custodial parent.

 Who can open a Title IV-D Child Support case?